caprica/youtube-comments/README.md

 _Note: It currently returns __top-level__ comments only, not the threaded replies, as fetching all replies will make potentially very many additional API requests._

+By default, there is an available quota of 10,000 API requests per day, for videos with thousands of threads this quota can easily become exhausted.

 ## Prerequisites

 ### API Key